BradJonesLLC/docker-drupal/README.md

   - `SSL`, if set to `FALSE`, disables SSL support (useful for development environments.)
 + Native SSL support (see below.)
 + A `Makefile` for quickly creating a data container for the mysql container (run `make make-data`)
++ Wrapper scripts:
-+ A wrapper script, `ddrush`, for executing [drush](https://github.com/drush-ops/drush) inside the web container, and a starter global `drushrc.php` file
+  - `ddrush`, for executing [drush](https://github.com/drush-ops/drush) inside the web container, with a starter global `/etc/drush/drushrc.php` file.
+  - `dbash`, a shortcut for getting a bash shell inside the web container (as *www-data*)
 + An `.envrc` file, for use with [direnv](http://direnv.net/), that:
-  - Tells the `ddrush` the correct container to execute against (by pattern).
+  - Tells wrapper scripts the correct container to execute against (by pattern).
   - Includes the wrapper script and the `vendor/bin` directory into the PATH.
 + Xdebug for development, and all invocations of the `ddrush` helper script
 + [Mailcatcher](http://mailcatcher.me/) for debugging sent mail.